 Delivered by FeedBurner

 +JD Rucker is Editor at Soshable, a Social Media Marketing Blog.
-He is a Christian, a husband, a father, and Director of Digital Marketing for KPA.
+He is a Christian, a husband, a father, and founder of Dealer Authority.
 He drinks a lot of coffee, usually in the form of a 5-shot espresso over ice.
 Find him on Twitter, Facebook, and Pinterest.
 Read More…

 Return to top of page

 Copyright © 2013 · News Theme on Genesis Framework · WordPress · Log in